hashintel/hash/infra/terraform/README.md

 This will start an SSH tunnel making `localhost:5554` point to the remote RDS instance within the private subnet in AWS.

-To migrate the graph, you must first build the docker container that contains the graph and run it with the graph credentials and the you put into the [`./hash/prod.secrets.tfvars`](./hash/prod.secrets.tfvars) file using the `migrate` subcommand:
+To migrate the graph, you must first build the docker container that contains the graph and run it with the graph credentials you should have in the Vault instance.

-Look at the next step and build `hash-graph`.

 ```console
 $ docker run --rm \